JR-2E/CIS106-Jack-Toohey/README.md

 In this assignment, I learned about constants, variables, and data types.
 The codes that I make for machines uses mostly (if not completely) constants.
 There are variables in the programming of the machine itself, which I do not work with (on a CNC lathe, the machine adjusts the RPM depending on the current position of the tool to keep the cut speed constant).
 It is possible that I will work with this one day.

+## Assignment 4

+In this assignment, I practiced writing a program for Python without generating it through flowgorithm.
+I spaced out/separated different parts of the program to make it easier to edit/understand what's going on in certain parts of the program.
+I also added notes before each section.
+These are both things I do when writing CNC code by hand (which I do not do much of anymore).
+There was not much more new material between last week and this week, so I cannot say I really learned anything this week to be honest.